-F. If the district board imposes a special levy, the district board may issue special levy bonds pursuant to this section.
-After the bonds are issued, the district board .222231.1AIC February 9, 2022 (4:52pm)

-shall enter in its minutes a record of the bonds sold and their numbers and dates.

-- G. Unless a local government has enacted an ordinance providing a greater limitation, no special levy bonds may be issued if at the time of issuance of such bonds the estimated total tax and assessment obligation for a class of property, including projected ad valorem taxes and special levies as provided in the feasibility study, exceeds one and ninety-five hundredths percent of the anticipated, average market value of each class of property at the time of issuance of a certificate of occupancy as determined by a member appraiser of the appraisal institute. - H. Special levy bonds may be sold in a public offering or in a negotiated sale. - I. No holder of special levy bonds issued pursuant to the Public Improvement District Act may compel any exercise of the taxing power of the district, municipality or county to pay the bonds or the interest on the bonds.
+- F. If the district board imposes a special levy, the district board may issue special levy bonds pursuant to this section.
+After the bonds are issued, the district board shall enter in its minutes a record of the bonds sold and their numbers and dates. - G. Unless a governing body has enacted an ordinance providing a greater limitation, no special levy bonds may be issued if at the time of issuance of such bonds the estimated total tax and assessment obligation for a class of property, including projected ad valorem taxes and special levies as provided in the feasibility study, exceeds one and ninety-five hundredths percent of the anticipated, average market value of each class of property at the time of issuance of a certificate of occupancy as determined by a member appraiser of the appraisal institute. - H. Special levy bonds may be sold in a public offering or in a negotiated sale.

+- I. No holder of special levy bonds issued pursuant to the Public Improvement District Act may compel any exercise of the taxing power of the district, municipality or county to pay the bonds or the interest on the bonds.
 Special levy bonds issued pursuant to that act are not a debt of the district, municipality or county, nor is the payment of special levy bonds enforceable out of any money other than the revenue pledged to the payment of the bonds. - J. Subject to the requirements of this section, a district may issue special levy bonds at such times and in such amounts as the district deems appropriate to carry out a project or projects in phases.

-K. Pursuant to this section, the district may issue and sell refunding bonds to refund any special levy bonds of the district authorized by the Public Improvement District Act.
+Action by a district board shall be required for the initial imposition of a special levy on any taxable parcel within a district.
+Following the initial imposition of a special levy, an administrative committee, if one has been appointed, shall be permitted to budget annual installments of the special levy pursuant to Section 5-11-23 NMSA 1978. - K. Pursuant to this section, the district may issue and sell refunding bonds to refund any special levy bonds of the district authorized by the Public Improvement District Act.
 Refunding bonds issued pursuant to this section shall have a final maturity date no later than the final maturity date of the bonds being refunded."

 SECTION 11.
-Section 5-11-23 NMSA 1978 (being Laws 2001, Chapter 305, Section 23, as amended) is amended to read:
+Section 5-11-23 NMSA 1978 (being Laws 2001, .224747.1

+Chapter 305, Section 23, as amended) is amended to read: "5-11-23.
+[DISTRICT TAXES] ANNUAL FINANCIAL ESTIMATE--

-"5-11-23.
-[DISTRICT TAXES] ANNUAL FINANCIAL ESTIMATE-ANNUAL FINANCIAL ESTIMATE AND BUDGET--CERTIFICATION TO LOCAL GOVERNMENT DIVISION.--
+ANNUAL FINANCIAL ESTIMATE AND BUDGET--CERTIFICATION TO LOCAL

+GOVERNMENT DIVISION. --